U.N. authorizes sanctions regime for Yemen, leaves blacklist blank

 The 1990 union between the tribal North Yemen and the Marxist South soon went sour and a civil war broke out four years later in which then-President Saleh crushed southern secessionists and maintained the union.

-Yemen continues to confront demands by southern separatists for independence, and is trying to quell rebels from the Shi‘ite Muslim Houthi movement, which has been on an offensive to extend its control over the north.
+Yemen continues to confront demands by southern separatists for independence and to quell rebels from the Shi‘ite Muslim Houthi movement, which has been on an offensive to extend its control over the north.